 Recently we mailed you the "Medicare Health Outcomes Survey-Modified."
 If you already returned the survey, thank you!
-If you did not, we are sending you another copy and ask that you complete and return the questionnaire in the enclosed postage-paid envelope.
+If you did not, we are sending you another copy.
+Please complete it and return it in the enclosed postage-paid envelope.

-The Centers for Medicare & Medicaid Services (CMS), the Federal agency that runs Medicare, monitors the quality of care Medicare health plans provide.
-One of the ways CMS does this is by asking people with Medicare about their health to determine whether the care their health plan provides is keeping them as healthy as possible.
-If you are enrolled in a larger health plan, your name was selected at random.
-If you are enrolled in a smaller health plan, all members with Medicare are being asked to take the survey.
+The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care Medicare health plans provide.
+One way CMS does this is by conducting the "Medicare Health Outcomes Survey-Modified," which asks people with Medicare about their health to see if the care their health plan provides is keeping them as healthy as possible.
+Your name was randomly selected for the survey.
+(For some health plans that have fewer enrollees, all members with Medicare are being asked to participate.)

-We would greatly appreciate your taking the time fill out this questionnaire and return it to us in the enclosed postage-paid envelope.
+Please take the time to fill out this survey and return it to us in the postage-paid envelope.

-The accuracy of these results depends on getting answers from you and others selected for this survey.
-All information you provide will be held in confidence by CMS and is protected by the Privacy Act.
+The accuracy of the survey depends on answers we get from you and others selected for this survey.
+All information you provide is protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
-Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits in any way.
-However, your answers are important so we hope you will choose to help us.
+Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.
+Because your answers can help others with Medicare, we hope you will help us.

-If you have any questions about the survey or would like to request the survey in Spanish or Chinese, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have any questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
 Thank you for your help with this important survey.